Secure Software Development Methodologies: A Multivocal Literature Review: Secure Software Development Methodologies

-According to BSIMM, the ten most observed in the organizations security activities are: implement lifecycle instrumentation and use to define governance, ensure host and network security basics are in place, identify PII obligations, perform security feature review, use external penetration testers to find problems, create or interface with incident response, integrate and deliver security features, use automated tools, ensure QA performs edge/boundary value condition testing, translate compliance constraints to requirements.
-All these practices are distributed among the BSIMM framework security practices.
+According to BSIMM, the ten most commonly observed security activities in organizations are as follows: implementing lifecycle instrumentation and using it to define governance, ensuring basic host and network security measures are in place, identifying PII obligations, performing security feature reviews, employing external penetration testers to identify problems, establishing or interfacing with incident response capabilities, integrating and delivering security features, utilizing automated tools, ensuring QA performs edge/boundary value condition testing, and translating compliance constraints into requirements.
+These practices are distributed among the security practices outlined in the BSIMM framework.

-In this paragraph, we considered secure software development practices in the methodologies created by industry.
-Next, the methodologies published by government are discussed.
+In this paragraph, we have discussed secure software development practices within industry-created methodologies.
+Next, we will explore methodologies published by government entities.